|

 once renowned for its great ship building has, in recent years,

-thrown off its industrial past and readjusted well to the
+thrown off its industrial past and readjusted well to the needs

-which celebrates the history of ship-building in the region.
+the history of ship-building in the region.

 Visit